Juliette Kando is a dancer, choreologist, author on fitness and health, and Fellow of the Benesh Institute at the Royal

 - Use a Gravity Inversion Table (watch the video below).

 Invent some other balancing challenges.
 Or even better, discover the subtleties of your body's balance on a Gravity Inversion Table as shown in the next video.

 Balancing on a Gravity Inversion Table

 How does the Gravity Inversion Table Work?

 The above video clearly shows how the body balances around its center of gravity, the pelvic area.
-On a Gravity Inversion Table you can become aware of the extreme subtlety of the body's balance.
-Hanging upside down, or semi-upside down on a Gravity Inversion Table provides gentle traction in the entire body to combat the constant downward pulling force of gravity on all the joints, the spine and neck and shoulders.
+On a Gravity Inversion Table, you can become aware of the extreme subtlety of the body's balance.
+Hanging upside down, or semi-upside down on a Gravity Inversion Table provides gentle traction in the entire body to combat the constant downward pulling force of gravity on all the joints, the spine, neck, and shoulders.

 Flexibility is the faculty of moving one’s joints to their natural movement range.
 Unfortunately, only a few people can achieve a natural movement range in the current age of obesity.
-A maximum natural movement range is defined by the shape and mobility of the bones in the skeleton.
+A maximum natural movement range is defined by the shape and mobility of the joints in the skeleton.
 The length of the ligaments holding the bones together, and the length of the muscles that move the bones determine the range of movement.
 So stretching for flexibility involves lengthening tendons, ligaments and muscles to attain a wider movement range in the joints.

 For example, if you never look at the stars, it hurts when you do.
 Why?
 Because short tendons, ligaments and muscles in the neck do not allow free, upward movement of the head.
 If you never stretch your neck upwards, then over time, the cervical curve becomes deeper (short neck) and the shape of the cervical vertebrae changes permanently, damaging disks, sometimes even fusing vertebrae together.
 Help!
 Test your own neck now with the exercise "yes", "no" and "maybe" on the next picture.